Context-Aware Indoor Point Cloud Object Generation through User Instructions

 \paragraph{Diversity of Generations.}

-One of the key advantages of our diffusion-based approach to 3D object generation is that diverse shapes can be generated for a given instruction, as shown in \cref{fig:diversity}.
+One of the key advantages of our approach to 3D object generation, which comes from the diffusion mechanism, is that diverse shapes can be generated for a given instruction, as shown in Fig.~\ref{fig:diversity}.
 This figure illustrates three distinct categories of point clouds generated from different random seeds.
 While maintaining consistency with the surrounding environment and instructions, our method creates meaningful variances in both shape and color.
 It allows the choice of the best shape to be made from a variety of options.

 \paragraph{Effectiveness of Instructions.}